top of page

 Success was supposed to solve it.

-Each time you grow, the edge pieces form a full frame around the inner image, clean corners and crisp borders surround a missing middle.
+Each time you grow, the edge pieces form a full frame around the inner image.

 Paisley puzzle with 4 piles-rev.jpg